-Bonus rewards for dining, including takeout and delivery, have become more and more common, especially during the coronavirus pandemic.
+Bonus rewards for dining, including takeout and delivery, have become more and more common.
 A few cards go beyond rewards for delivery and give you statement credits for food delivery.

 For example, the American Express Gold Card offers up to $10 every month when you make a purchase with Seamless, Grubhub, Boxed, and several restaurant chains.
 You’ll also get up to $200 in Uber credits every year from the Platinum Card from American Express, which you can use for Uber Eats purchases.

 The Bottom Line

 If you’re in the market for a credit card, it’s important to look at more than just sign-up bonuses and rewards rates.
 A lot of cards offer outsized value in other ways that can make your experience more valuable.

 Depending on what you want in a card, it makes sense to get one that’s tailored to your spending habits and lifestyle.
 So, take your time to shop around and compare multiple options before you settle on one.